webforj/webforj-documentation/docs/components/button.md

 1. `Button()`: Creates an empty `Button` without any text inside the component.
 2. `Button(String text)`: Creates a `Button` with text inside the component.
-3. `Button(String text, EventListener<ButtonClickEvent> onClickListener)` Creates a `Button` with text inside the component, and an `EventListener` for a click event which fires when a user clicks on the `Button`.
+3. `Button(String text, EventListener<ButtonClickEvent> onClickListener)` Creates a `Button` with text inside the component, and an <JavadocLink type="engine" location="org/dwcj/component/event/EventListener" code='true'>EventListener</JavadocLink> for a <JavadocLink type="engine" location="org/dwcj/component/button/event/ButtonClickEvent" code='true'>ButtonClickEvent</JavadocLink> which fires when a user clicks on the `Button`.

 Here is an example of how to create a `Button` object: